ktbartholomew/saml-20-single-sign-on/README.md

 3. Configure the **Identity Provider** and **Service Provider** sections of the plugin in the **Settings > Single Sign-On** menu.
 4. Enable the plugin to do authentication on the **General** section of the plugin.

+## Development

+Plugin development with this repo requires Docker and Docker Compose > `1.5.2`.

+1. Copy the sample environment file, `env.sample` to `env`.
+1. Assign values to each of the environment variables.
+1. Run `script/build`
+1. Run `script/start`

+The Wordpress instance will be available on port 80 of your Docker host, with the plugin (in `./src`) mounted to the appropriate plugins directory inside the Wordpress container.
+This assumes your Docker host can see your working filesystem, which in many cases will require a Virtualbox-backed docker-machine instance.

 ## Changelog

 ### 0.9.2